cfjedimaster/raymondcamden2018/_posts/2015/05/18/2015-05-17-tracking-and-notifying-geolocation-status-with-ionic.md

 <!--more-->

 <ul>
-<li>Track the user's location - which is easy with geolocation and an interval.
+<li>Track the user's location - which is easy with geolocation and an interval.</li>
 <li>Get the distance from the user's location to your target, which is also easy.
 (Ok, I lie.
-It's bat-shit crazy math but you can copy and paste a solution so let's call it easy.)
+It's bat-shit crazy math but you can copy and paste a solution so let's call it easy.)</li>
-<li>Tell the user when they are close - again easy.
+<li>Tell the user when they are close - again easy.</li>
 </ul>

 What <i>wasn't</i> particularly easy for me to wrap my head around how to build this within Ionic, or specifically, within Angular.
 As I've said on multiple occasions now, I can write Angular, but I'm still struggling with how best to organize and coordinate various different aspects of my application.
 In this case, I was particularly confused by how I'd handle the interval process.
 I also needed something that would run <i>all</i> the time, not just for a particular view/controller.